The Center for Scholarship and Teaching awards a variety of grants supporting research, scholarship, and creative work and curriculum development.

 Research can be carried out and completed by one or more faculty member and may involve students directly in the work.
 Please consult the list of allowable expenses on the proposal guidelines page.
 The maximum budget for each project is $3,000, regardless of the number of faculty members involved.
 Successful applicants will be required to submit a short progress report the summer following the year of the grant award.

-Successful applicants are expected to share the outcomes of their work with the wider College community in a Faculty Research Forum or some other appropriate venue.
+Successful applicants are expected to share the outcomes of their work with the wider University community in a Faculty Research Forum or some other appropriate venue.
 Presentation of the recipient’s work to the Board of Trustees or to prospective students and their families may also be requested.

 Research grants with an intercultural focus should also be submitted through this program.
 In this case, if the faculty member has attended an Intercultural Faculty Development workshop, a G or D tagging workshop, or has substantial intercultural experience, the grant proposal will also be eligible for consideration for intercultural grant funding by the FDC.